pascalpizzy/alx-low_level_programming/0x02-functions_nested_loops/README.md

-EVery task under this section is for nested loop pproject
+project for loop and nested loop